-First-year students applying to the University of North Georgia for spring, summer or fall 2023 and spring and summer 2024 can be considered for admission without ACT or SAT scores if they have a sufficiently high GPA.
+First-year students applying to the University of North Georgia through summer 2025 can be considered for admission without ACT or SAT scores if they have a sufficiently high GPA.

 2.4